Tanmay98/EEG-Transformer-seq2seq/README.md

 # EEG-Transformer-seq2seq
 Modified transformer network utilizing the attention mechanism for time series or any other numerical data.
-A collaborative 6.100 Electrical Engineering and Computer Science Project at MIT Media Lab.
+6.100 Electrical Engineering and Computer Science Project at MIT Media Lab.

 ## The origianl NLP paper and Transformer model
 publication of Google - https://arxiv.org/pdf/1706.03762.pdf